 Hahahaha I know, it took me sooooo much time to write everything out of this trip.
 But I want you to know, you sneaky little soul that is reading this, that I’m back home now.
 My soul is still recovering, getting better and better one day at a time and my perspective towards my own happiness improved a lot.

 Right now that I’m back, I’m hydrated and eating veggies and getting enough sleep.
 I’m having connections with people that are good for my soul.
 We are not faking positivity.
 I’m letting go.
-I’m grateful everyday.
+I’m grateful for everyday.
 And I will keep on looking!
-For my passion, my goal, my purpose, for the good souls around and to more adventures.
+For my passion, my goal, my purpose, for the good souls around, and to more adventures.

 I will confess I did bleed in silence starting this trip.
 But quietly and in calm spirit, I grew up a little bit.
 And nobody applauded for it because nobody knew, so nobody watched my healing process.
 But still, and I will, always: bloom in silence.

 So all throughout all the closed doors, I’m ready for some serious blessing this year.